GilbertHofstaetter/keycloak-resourceserver-client/README.md

 # keycloak-resourceserver-client
-An open-api microservice resource server and a client consuming this service authorised by keycloak
+An open-api microservice resource server and a client consuming this service authorised by keycloak.